The Best Oklahoma Homeowners Insurance Company

+If you’re new to the insurance process, you might find it a useful learning tool to switch out different numbers and see how it affects the premium rate.
 To do so, you merely click on the “view and edit all coverage” button at the bottom of your quote, and you’ll be taken to a page where you can adjust the coverage to try out different numbers.
 Then just click on “recalculate your quote.”
 Each quote includes three options: standard, choice, and premium.

 In our case, the monthly premiums on our 125K house ranged from $87 a month for standard up to $119 for premium, with increased coverage and decreased deductibles offered for the latter.
 Interestingly, Allstate’s online quote tool was the only one to tag the fact that our home had experienced a fire in 2016.

 There are roughly 20,000 military personnel in Oklahoma.
 If you're a current of former member of the military, or directly related to one, we recommend that you take a look at USAA for your homeowners insurance needs.
 You’re also eligible if you’re in a U.S. service academy or ROTC training.